Our DNP program is tailored toward specific concentrations that are well suited for rural care scenarios.

 This concentration prepares nurses for advanced practice in the care of women across the lifespan with an emphasis on the child-bearing phase of the life cycle.
 Nurses will be qualified to work in home care, hospitals, and clinics.

-The Endorsement in Nurse-Midwifery is offered in collaboration with Shenandoah University.
+The Post Graduate Certificate in Midwifery is offered in collaboration with Shenandoah University.
 The Nurse-Midwifery program at Shenandoah University is fully accredited by the Accreditation Commission for Midwifery Education.
-Graduates will receive a DNP from Radford University School of Nursing and an Endorsement in Nurse-Midwifery from Shenandoah University.
+Graduates will receive a DNP from Radford University School of Nursing and a Post Graduate Certificate in Midwifery from Shenandoah University.

 Graduates are eligible to sit for the national certification exam given by the American Midwifery Certification Board.